-Response to Reviewers Comments on "Nonlinear effects in 4D-Var" by Massimo Bonavita, Peter Lean and Elias Holm.
+Response to Reviewers and Editor Comments on "Nonlinear effects in 4D-Var" by Massimo Bonavita, Peter Lean and Elias Holm.

-We thank all Reviewers for their careful reading of our manuscript and their insightful and constructive suggestions, which we have largely incorporated into the final version of our manuscript.
+We thank the Editor and all Reviewers for their careful reading of our manuscript and their insightful and constructive suggestions, which we have largely incorporated into the final version of our manuscript.
 We believe this process has significantly improved the quality of the paper.